warmfire540/portfolio-ccc/README.md

 ];
 ```

-### Updating Profile Information
+### Updating Services
-Edit the experience and education arrays in `src/pages/PortfolioAboutPage.tsx`.
+Edit the services array in `src/pages/CCCServicesPage.tsx` to update or add new service offerings.

 ## 📄 License